Remote Learning during the coronavirus pandemic

 Introduction to Teaching & Learning at Badgerbrook

 The curriculum at Badgerbrook is delivered through three key stages; Foundation, Key Stage 1 and Key Stage 2.
 We launched our new Challenge curriculum in January 2020 and you can find the Curriculum Statement of Intent here.

-Please see the Curriculum Plan page for more details of the areas covered in each year group.
+Please see the Our Curriculum page for more details of the Big Pictures for each year group.

 Homework at Badgerbrook

 Listed below, for each year group at Badgerbrook Primary School, are a number of example tasks and activities that may be given as homework.
 This is not an exhaustive list and is open to change, although many of these tasks and activities will be used on a regular basis.
 Homework activities will change to meet the needs of the pupils involved and activities that might be occurring in class.
 All homework will have a clear purpose and assist pupils in the process of their development.

 - From early in the Autumn Term Foundation Stage children will be expected to practise phonics and letter formation from Read, Write, Inc. for 10 minutes daily.

 - Children will be encouraged to borrow books to share with adults at home.